SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0446

 -----------------------

-India's BSE index is up 1.73 percent and the broader NSE index is 1.71 percent higher on gains in bluechips such as Larsen & Toubro after earnings while financial stocks extend gains a day ahead of the central bank's policy review.
+India's BSE index is up 0.42 percent and the broader NSE index is 0.48 percent higher on gains in bluechips such as Larsen & Toubro while caution prevailed ahead of the central bank's policy review meet on June 3.

 GOVERNMENT BONDS